 They only had the one, and they weren’t arguing over it.

-Many families like to get together every now and then for a reunion, or even for Thanksgiving.
+Many families like to get together every now and then for a reunion, or even for Thanksgiving, or National Siblings Day, the very thing I’m talking about.
 These reunions include siblings.
 I’m always amazed when someone tells me about a family reunion that boasted 200 people who flew in from everywhere and met up to celebrate in Hawaii.
 I can barely get people to drive 20 minutes across town to meet for lunch or dinner.
 (Maybe Hawaii has something to do with it.)
 And I don’t like to drive anymore, either.

 The family is the first place someone learns strengths and weaknesses, such as Work Hard, Save Money, Be A Good Citizen.
 I learned some of my skills from our very own government.
 For instance, when I was younger, I applied for credit and bought things I didn’t need.